Ape Escape (video game): Critical reception

-Ape Escape received "universal acclaim", according to review aggregator Metacritic, based on 19 reviews.
-Japanese publication Famitsu gave it 32 out of 40, based on four reviews.
+Ape Escape received "universal acclaim", according to the review aggregator website Metacritic, based on 19 reviews.
 Reviewers praised the game's use of analog controls, as well as its graphics and music, with minor criticism directed towards the voice acting.

-GameRevolutions Johnny Liu considered the innovative controls were one of the game's standout features.
-GameSpots Peter Bartholow declared the controls "beautifully executed", praising the ease of use.
-Doug Perry of IGN felt that, while the controls are initially difficult, using the analog sticks became "new and refreshing".
-AllGames Scott Alan Marriott similarly found controls improved over time and praised the raft controls.
+GameRevolutions Johnny Liu considered the innovative controls one of the standout features.
+GameSpots Peter Bartholow found them "beautifully executed" and easy to use, and IGNs Doug Perry felt, while initially difficult, the analog sticks became "new and refreshing".
+AllGames Scott Alan Marriott similarly found controls improved over time and praised the raft movement.
 Edge credited the distinct stages and original weapons, concluding that Ape Escape "offers enough novelty to make it worth serious consideration for anyone tired of the many me-too platformers".
-Next Generation felt the game's "general light-hearted cuteness makes it ideal for younger players, but its originality and challenge will also appeal to the most jaded hardcore players".
+Next Generation felt the "general light-hearted cuteness makes it ideal for younger players, but its originality and challenge will also appeal to the most jaded hardcore players".
+Famitsu complimented the tag-like gameplay and general movement; two reviewers found the analog stick controls innovative but demanded familiarity.

 GameSpots Bartholow praised the visuals, naming the game "a sight to behold" and commending the use of colour and detail.
 IGNs Perry wrote the textures "aren't terribly stunning" and found the character design "rather fundamental", but felt the game's lighting and camera blended to create "a fantastic and gratifying effect".
 GameRevolutions Liu named the graphics "good, but not the best", noting frame rate slowdown.
 AllGames Marriott similarly mentioned pop-up issues and other glitches, but ultimately commended the graphics, noting the "distinct Japanese style".
+A Famitsu reviewer found the graphics merely acceptable but that it added to the overall charm.

 AllGames Marriott praised the appropriateness of the music to the setting, and GameSpots Bartholow applauded the soundtrack's interactivity.
 GameRevolutions Liu felt the music improves as the game progresses, similarly commending its use with gameplay.
 IGNs Perry described the soundtrack as "a weird concoction of J-pop and techno-synth" and found the "poppy tunes" catchier than the "techno tunes".
 Criticism was directed at the voice acting; GameSpots Bartholow described it as "uniformly atrocious", while IGNs Perry referred to Spike's voice as "nothing special".
 The game's other sound effects, such as the ape noises, were met with positive reactions.